docker-library/docs/maven/README.md

 # User Feedback

+## Documentation

+Documentation for this image is stored in the [`maven` directory](https://github.com/docker-library/docs/tree/master/maven) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Be sure to familiarize yourself with the [repository's `REAMDE.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/carlossg/docker-maven/issues).